I can’t believe this game exists.

 This is the first Pokémon game I’ve owned since the original Red/Blue/Yellow, but it’s not because I don’t like the series.
 Rather it’s because this is the first entry that has felt more immersive than the originals.
 I love the shift to a 3D environment, and most of all I’ve enjoyed the ability to catch Pokémon without fighting them first, just by throwing the Pokéball at them.
 It’s a much more peaceful way of catching ’em all, a way that seems much more Franciscan.

 Magic/Occult: The legendary Pokémon in the game are deities and are worshiped by many of the people & referenced often, while the noble Pokémon you fight are given offerings by the wardens.
+The player character is essentially serving Arceus, the Pokemon said to be the creator of all things, as they seek out all Pokémon.
 As usual, some Pokémon are ghosts/spirits and can possess psychic powers.
 Probably the most extreme version of this is Spiritomb, who is made of 108 spirits trapped to a rock for their misdeeds, and are actually collected by the player throughout this game (I didn’t mention it in the review but it’s a good bit of fun!)
 Finally, you can buy charms from a lady in the village which, presumably by the power of Arceus, protect you from certain kinds of harm.

 Sex/nudity: A few Characters, or at least Irida of the Pearl clan, are dressed in somewhat revealing clothing.